trrapp12-ironyard/ice-cream/README.md

   * the store's hours and contact information
   * flavors available (list at least 5 and no more than 42) with:
   * name, calorie count, and whether it is sugar free or not
-  * a link to wikipedia for that flavor
+  * a link to Wikipedia for that flavor
 - [x] See every other flavor on the menu alternate its background color (commonly called "zebra striping")
 - [x] Restrictions:
   * don't use any libraries, extension, modules, or frameworks other than normalize.css and font-awesome flexbox